VFD Block Diagram, Applications, Advantages, Circuit, Panel

 VFD Applications and Uses

 2. VFD is used with AHU in industries to control the speed of the AHU motors.
 AHU means Air Handling Unit.
 The cooling system in an industry is provided by AHU.
-If the frequency is set to high value, the colling will be more and vice-versa.
+If the frequency is set to a high value, the colling will be more and vice-versa.

 3. VFD is used in large Air Compressors.
-By changing the frequency value, air pressure, airflow can be changed.
+By changing the frequency value, air pressure, and airflow can be changed.

 4. VFD not only can vary the frequency, but it can also vary the voltage also.
 So VFD can provide variable frequency and variable voltage power supply.